Code Review#

 Tip

-If the ticket has been completed by a non-Met Office developer it is useful to run tests ourselves early in the review process as different compilers may behave differently.
+If the pull request has been completed by a non-Met Office developer it is useful to run tests ourselves early in the review process as different compilers may behave differently.
 It may also be necessary to run tests for systems that the partner has not had access to.

 Tip